Top

 • Willfully tortures, maliciously punishes, or willfully and unlawfully cages a child;

 According to the statute outlined above, maliciously means to do something wrongfully, intentionally, and without legal justification or excuse.
 If you are convicted of aggravated child abuse, you will be facing a first degree felony charge.
-A first degree felony is punishable by prison sentence of up to 30 years, and up to $10,000 in fines.
+A first degree felony is punishable by a prison sentence of up to 30 years, and up to $10,000 in fines.

 The crime of child abuse is serious.
 A prison sentence, especially one as long as 30 years, is something that disrupts and impacts your life forever.
 In addition, no one wants to carry around the label of a “child abuser.”
 If you are charged with child abuse or aggravated child abuse, you need to take it seriously.
 You need someone on your side who will fight for you, and has the experience to help you put your life back together after your arrest.
 Attorney Matthew Thompson has years of experience.
-First serving a prosecutor, Attorney Thompson has trial experience and first-hand knowledge of how the State works in these types of cases.
+First serving as a prosecutor, Attorney Thompson has trial experience and first-hand knowledge of how the State works in these types of cases.
 Matt Thompson has handled many child abuse cases before, and brings that experience to your case.
-He will craft a custom defense specifically for you, to defend your ways the way you deserve.
+He will craft a custom defense specifically for you, to defend you the way you deserve.
 For a free consultation, call Thomson Law today at (386) 280-4977.
 Your consultation can be scheduled in DeLand or Daytona Beach, depending on your location, we make it easy and convenient for you to get the legal representation you need.

 Client-Focused.
 RESULT-DRIVEN.